 Students interested in pursuing a bioengineering graduate degree should have a bachelor’s degree or masters degree in engineering, the biological sciences, physical sciences, or a related field.

 What GPA is required?

 The University of Kansas has a required GPA of 3.0 or higher for all graduate students.
-We require a GPA of 3.5 or above for our PhD applicants.

 What parts of the GRE do I have to take?